AmmaarSiddiqui/Partner-And-Pump/USERMANUAL.md

 All your active conversations are saved in the "**Messages**" tab.
 You can enable browser notifications in your settings to be alerted to new messages.

 ### Home Page
 You can see new match requests from users and see your current schedule down below for the day ahead.

+You can click on the left and right arrows to switch the days the schedule shows, and if you click add, you can add various things to your schedule by filling in the schedule subject field and time (Date is from the left and right arrows).
+You can edit/delete by clicking on entries in the schedule.

 ### Upcoming Features
 We are actively working on new features.
 The following functionality is planned but is currently a **work in progress**: